omedalus/turnleft/README.md

 Besides, it appears that the laws of reality are such that "linearity" does tend to increase with locality.
-The Pompeiians couldn't control the Earth's magma; the dinosaurs couldn't control the trajectories of asteroids; but that pigeon can at least control that hatch.
+The Pompeiians couldn't control the Earth's magma; the dinosaurs couldn't control the trajectories of asteroids; but that pigeon can at least control the hatch in its box.
 In the words of Jordan Peterson, you might not be able to put the whole world in order, but you can at least clean your room.

+I suppose it would be fair to summarize all of the above thus: Just as the thermodynamicist (or Aristotle) asserts that nature abhors a vacuum, the intelligent agent likewise asserts that nature abhors uncontrollability.
+It may not be *true* -- i.e. nature might be totally fine with being outside the control of the agent -- but the intelligent agent must make the *assumption* that uncontrollability is the exception rather than the norm.
+To the intelligent agent, an event that lacks observably deterministic controllability provides a clue that there is in fact some precursory action that the agent is actually performing without knowing it.
+The agent must function under the assumption that it is fact doing *something* to please or anger the gods; the agent just needs to find out what that something is.

-###
+### Stochastic Conjectures

+We can approach the ques